gohugoio/hugo/content/en/hugo-pipes/postcss.md

 ## Check Hugo environment

-The current Hugo environment name (set by `--environment` or in config or OS environment) is available in the Node context, which allows constructs like this:
+The current Hugo environment name (set by `--environment` or in configuration or OS environment) is available in the Node context, which allows constructs like this:

 {{< code file="postcss.config.js" >}}
 module.exports = {